dspieard/mediamarktpriceovertimeforDashticz/README.md

 3) Run the created Python file (or create a cronjob, that's what I did to auto update it)

-4) Changes is Dashtics, use below and add to column:
+4) Changes in Dashtics, use below and add to column:

 ```
 ////////////////////// FRAMES ///////////////////////////